kztakemoto/advStickersMed/README.md

 ## Terms of Use
 This project is MIT licensed.
 If you use this code in your research, please cite our paper:

 Oda J and Takemoto K (2025) Mobile applications for skin cancer detection are vulnerable to physical camera-based adversarial attacks.
-PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-5934018/v1]
+PREPRINT (Version 1) available at Research Square. https://doi.org/10.21203/rs.3.rs-5934018/v1

 ## Requirements